 Children who need them should have an inhaler which is kept in school.
 It should be clearly marked with their name and handed in to the school office.
-Inhalers will be stored in either the classroom or school office so they are easily available.
+Inhalers will be stored in the school office so they are easily available.